onOffice-Web-Org/oo-wp-plugin/readme.txt

 The plugin offers further practical functions with which you can further professionalize your web presence.

 * User-friendly watch list or favorites function
-* Two card types: OpenStreetMap or Google Maps
+* Two map types: OpenStreetMap or Google Maps
 * Show all linked media per address / property